dav-armour/sloper/README.md

 10. Day 10
 - Presentation
 - Submit assignment

-## Design Documentation

-### Design Process
-Initially, we did some research into existing rental product p2p apps to draw UI inspiration.
-Due to budget and time constraints, we did very little (read: none) external research into user pain points.
-Looking at competitor offerings,we determined that it was essential to allow the user to search for items on the landing page, for that is the main reason why users would visit the site.

-We then designed the wireframes for the site look on Balsamiq, before working on our ERD.

-We then looked through colour inspo.
-Our colour inspo board can be found here: [colours moodboard](https://pollunit.com/en/polls/ViQdBCsrCU_O1RCSpGxSGA).

-We reiterated over the ERD, wireframes and site colours multiple times over the course of the assessment.

 ### User Stories
 * As a user I want to be able to sign up so I can rent and list gear.